Skip to navigation Skip to content

 Example 1

-Mary has entered into a salary sacrificing agreement with the employer.
+Mary has entered a salary sacrificing agreement with the employer.
 Mary claims CCB for child James.
 The child care fees are paid via salary and Mary is unsure of the liability for the fees.
 Mary needs to check with the employer about who is liable for the fees.
 The liability will be based on how the employer has set up the arrangement with Mary.

 Example 2

-Sara has entered into a salary sacrificing agreement with the employer to partially pay child care fees.
+Sara has entered a salary sacrificing agreement with the employer to partially pay child care fees.
 Sara is liable for the child care fees that are not covered by the salary sacrificing agreement.
 Sara claims CCB for child Sally due to receiving CCB (and Child Care Rebate (CCR)) for the portion of child care fees paid for.

 Example 3